-- safety measures - 2.
-Structural increases
+- safety measures - Structural increases

 enhanced cores, to

 deal with structural and

 service requirements and

 occupation requirements,

 as well as increasing the

 number of fire escapes

 for evacuation strategies.

 Additional structural

-enhancements will be

-required to deal with

-- Façade higher costs are due to increased aesthetics, less efficient wall-to-floor ratios due to slenderness, additional performance requirements, wind loadings, control of solar gain and façade maintenance measures
+enhancements will be required to deal with loadings (lateral and vertical) - Façade higher costs are due to increased aesthetics, less efficient wall-to-floor ratios due to slenderness, additional performance requirements, wind loadings, control of solar gain and façade maintenance measures - 4.
+Sprinklers the requirement for various sprinkler systems - Services further cost to boost water supplies, pressurise heating and introduce interstitial plant floors